Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Example Operational Model

-The best way to learn is to play with an existing operational model.
+The best way to learn about a model, including it's input (parameter) files and outputs, is through the illustration of an existing operational model.
 The most used model example is the South East Tasmania (SETas) Atlantis model.
 This model is divided into 8 polygons and has 5 water layers and one sediment layer.
 It has 35 functional groups of which 9 are groups structured by size, 23 are pool